jsas-uw/SocialNetwork/README.md

 # SocialNetwork
 Created "Combined" branch with all files.
 I added a class for the bottom pane based on the original GUI mockup.
+I also added a file field since that seemed easier than trying to update the "user" label depending on context.
+Every action should be based on a user or a file so that covers the GUI.

 Modified the menu/cmdEnum to include remaining functions